Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 Are you driven by the need to take meaningful, considered action that can make a proven difference in the world?

-GVI offers some of the most highly rated intern abroad programs in the international sustainable development sector.
+GVI offers some of the most highly rated internship abroad programs in the international sustainable development sector.
 Each of our award-winning internships allow interns to work on one or more of the 17 United Nations Sustainable Development Goals (UN SDGs).

 We offer research, career and core internships.
 Depending on the kind of internship you select, you’ll have additional opportunities to collaborate with our sustainable development partners, or lead a research or data collection project of your own.
-But, no matter which internship type you select, you’ll be a part of impactful work on the ground.
+No matter which internship type you select, you’ll be a part of impactful work on the ground.

 All GVI international internship programs include: